tobiaszmaj/sentence-game/README.md

-# Portfolio
+# Sentence game

-A sentence game made with React and Typescript.
+A sentence game made with React, Redux and Typescript.

 ![Design preview](preview.gif)